ssato/python-anyconfig/README.rst

 configuration merge / cascade / overlay and template config support.

-The `documentation <http://python-anyconfig.readthedocs.org/en/latest/>`_ is available on the Read the Docs web site, or can be built locally:
+The `documentation <http://python-anyconfig.readthedocs.org/en/latest/>`_ is available on the Read the Docs web site.
+Also it can be built locally:

 .. code-block:: console